Relation-Algebraic Verification of Disjoint-Set Forests: Verifying disjoint-set forests -- union and ranks

 We show that the rank array satisfies three properties which are established or preserved by the union-find operations: \begin{quote} rank\_property $p$ $\rank$ $\iff$ \\ \ind mapping $\rank$ $\wedge$ $(p - \unit) \comp \rank \lleq \rank \comp \psuc^+$ $\wedge$ $|\kroots{p}| \leq |\cpl{\psuc^+ \comp \cnv{\rank} \comp \ltop}|$ \end{quote} First, every node has a rank, that is, the rank array is a mapping.
 This is non-trivial to maintain because only finitely many numbers can be represented.
 Specifically, since the successor $\psuc$ is partial, the assignment in line 14 of union\_sets\_by\_rank would not increment the largest number that can be represented.
 A proof that this rank property is maintained ensures that an overflow never occurs.

 Second, the rank of a node is strictly smaller than the rank of its parent, except if the node is a root.
 This implies that the rank of a node is an upper bound on the height of its subtree.
 The left-hand side $(p - \unit) \comp \rank$ relates a node to the rank of its parent if the parent is a different node.
 The right-hand side $\rank \comp \psuc^+$ relates a node to all numbers greater than its rank.
 The inclusion $(p - \unit) \comp \rank \lleq \rank \comp \psuc^+$ specifies that the parent's rank must be among those numbers.
-We can verify this interpretation by deriving the logical meaning of this relation-algebraic formula:

-Third, the number of roots in the disjoint-set forest (which is the number of disjoint sets) is not larger than $m-k$ where $m$ is the total number of nodes and $k$ is the maximum rank of any node.
+We can verify this interpretation by deriving the logical meaning of this relation-algebraic formula: { { } } Third, the number of roots in the disjoint-set forest (which is the number of disjoint sets) is not larger than $m-k$ where $m$ is the total number of nodes and $k$ is the maximum rank of any node.
 This property is established since initially all ranks are $\opzero$ and every node is a root.
 To show that this property is maintained, note that whenever the rank of a node increases by $1$ in line 14, the former root $s$ has been linked to $r$ in line 12 and therefore the number of roots has decreased by $1$.
 In other cases the number of roots decreases without changing the maximum rank.
 Because there is always at least one root, $1 \leq m-k$ ensures that the maximum rank will never exceed $m-1$, that is, ranks never overflow.